caburj/kwartrack/NOTES.md

   - Looks like piecewise migrations are needed when developing new features.

 * [ ] Divine recommendations
-  * [ ] Link categories to partitions.
-    * Idea: We should allow default partitions when selecting certain categories.
-E.g. Travel Expense should by default be an expense from Travel Partition.
   * [ ] Allow restricting a partition to make manual transaction like expenses.
     The idea is that when you create a "Savings" partition, you normally don't want to touch it.
 It should be moved to a different partition first, in